 - Slice grapes in half and combine with flour and water.
 Tip into an airtight container and let sit at room temperature for three days.
-I used a large mason jar, the mixtures will bubble and grow quite a bit so use a large enough container.
+I've used a large mason jar or a covered mixing bowl.
+The mixtures will bubble and grow quite a bit so use a large enough container.

 - After three days, remove the grapes and discard half of the mixture.
-“Feed” the remaining mixture with 3 ½ oz flour and 3 fluid oz water.
+“Feed” the remaining starter (100 grams starter) with 100 grams flour and 100 grams water.
 Stir until thoroughly combined.
 Leave in the same airtight container for another 24 hours.